Artificial-Pancreas/iAPS/README.md

     - Added blueTooth manager
     - modify enactTempBasal to respect the new protocol
     - modify enactBolus to respect the new protocol.
 The new loopkit requires a new parameter to describe the type of bolus - in FAX defaut to .manualRecommendationAccepted
+    - modify the clearBolusReporter to improve the refresh of the state of the pump

  - in devicemanager :
     - Added blueTooth manager